 She'd already been mooned.

-Anyway, I must admit, on digesting this part of her account of the apoocalypse, I did wonder somewhat about the bloke’s intruiging choice of location.
+I must admit, on reading this part of her account of the apoocalypse, I did wonder somewhat about the bloke’s intruiging choice of location.
 But then I fell in, so to speak.
 Coz like, where does all the poo go when you’re on a train and you flush the toilet?

 Naturally, as the sh*t storm hit the news headlines, we were only hours away from a health and safety alert.
 And sure enough, the story quickly prompted Snowdonia National Park Authority to urge people to use the toilets at the bottom of the mountain before their hike.
 Forgetting that some visitors were actually over the age of five.